9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 most other countries have a vibrant small farmer’s market

-scene, with not just the fruit and vegetables of the day,
+scene.
+At local markets you can find not only the fruit and vegetables of the day,

 but also a plethora of local specialties.
 Russia is well